Istanbul High School: School principals

-School Colors
+School colors

 In 1914 the buildings of Saint Benoit High School were assigned to the İstanbul Sultanisi.
 With the beginning of the First World War, some parts of the buildings were converted into a hospital, and as an indication, the building was painted yellow as a sign of hope.

 When all the 50 volunteered senior students fell during the Battle of Gallipoli at Kabatepe, on May 19, 1915 at 3:30 am, the remaining students painted all the windows and the doors of the school in black in memoriam.

 School emblem

 The first school emblem was designed in around 1915/1916.
 It incorporates the first letters of İstanbul Sultanisi, elif and sin in Arabic, a rose, the star, and the crescent.
 It was modified by the Turkish sculptor Nejat Sirel (IS '07) in 1917.
 Sirel's design did not include the rose, whose symbolic meaning, if any, is still unclear.

-The final form of the school emblem was designed by Orhan Omay (İEL '37) and has been in use since 1970.
+The final form of the school emblem was designed by Orhan Omay (graduated in 1937) and has been in use since 1970.